iameberedavid/Time-Series-Forecasting-Analysis-For-Corporation-Favorita/README.md

 - pickle
 - save_model

-## Deployment 📲

-The model was embedded into a streamlit app and deployed for public usage.
-This was done in this GitHub repository: [Embed-Corporation-Favorita-Timeseries-Model-To-Streamlit](https://github.com/iameberedavid/Embed-Corporation-Favorita-Timeseries-Model-To-Streamlit).
-The deployment process was discussed in this medium article: [EMBEDDING TIMESERIES FORECASTING ANALYSIS MODEL TO STREAMLIT](https://eberedavid.medium.com/embedding-timeseries-forecasting-analysis-for-corporation-favorita-model-to-streamlit-eefe13bf8bf2).

 ## Installation and Setup 🔧

 To get started with this project, you'll need to install the following Python packages using `pip`: